rust-lang/rust-forge/src/onboarding.md

 [Dylan-DPC]: https://rust-lang.zulipchat.com/#user/120823
 [Triage Procedure]: ./release/triage-procedure.md

-### Maintining components without being on a team
+### Maintaining components without being on a team

-If you have made large contributions to a specific module or file, but have not been contributing long enough to be added to a team, it may be benificial to [set up triagebot mentions](./triagebot/mentions.md) for the files/directories you have done major work on.
+If you have made large contributions to a specific module or file, but have not been contributing long enough to be added to a team, it may be beneficial to [set up triagebot mentions](./triagebot/mentions.md) for the files/directories you have done major work on.
-This will allow you to be notifed of and provide feedback/context on any PRs that change those files, which can help authors get feedback faster and reduce the amount of work that needs to be done by reviewers.
+This will allow you to be notified of and provide feedback/context on any PRs that change those files, which can help authors get feedback faster and reduce the amount of work that needs to be done by reviewers.

 ## Relationship to Council